 Using a Wiki platform, the site offers a comprehensive examination of atheism from a conservative Christian perspective.
 Atheism and the atheistic worldview are defined and described, including the various types and degrees of atheism, biblical statements regarding atheism, and criticism.
 Other topics include atheist factions and infighting among atheist groups, the retention rate of atheism among individuals, and the relationship of atheism to communism, and Darwinism to war, and other issues.

 Arguing that the words "atheism" and "atheist" are often misunderstood or confused with "anti-theism," the purpose of the site is to offer literal definitions that can serve to add clarity to discussions.
-The definitions of the terms, linguistic structure, etymological support, burden of proof, and further clarification are added, and references are given.
+The definitions of the terms, linguistic structure, etymological support, burden of proof, and further clarification are added, and references are provided.
 Links to national groups focused on atheism are included.
-Other questions are also answered.
+Other questions are answered, and its resources page links to third-party sites.

 https://www.defineatheism.com/